netprivacypro/EphemeralKeysCTutorial/README.md

-Secure Sockets Tutorial (C)
+Ephemeral Keys Tutorial (C)
 ===

 This repository holds the source code for the Net Privacy Pro Ephemeral Keys tutorial in C. Here, you can find a server and a client application, both using OpenSSL to establish a connection, and securely transmit data back and forth before closing the connection cleanly again.
-You can find the accompanying tutorial [here](...).
+You can find the accompanying tutorial [here](https://netprivacypro.com/how-to-use-ephemeral-keys-in-c-on-linux/).

 Dependencies
 ---